technology-toolbox/website/content/blog/jjameson/2008/04/07/tfs-lite-for-wss-v3.md

 ---
-title: "\"TFS Lite\" for WSS v3"
+title: '"TFS Lite" for WSS v3'
 date: 2008-04-07T11:08:00-06:00
 excerpt:
-  "In my previous post , I introduced my \"TFS Lite\" SharePoint site template that I've been using for years as a simple scenario/task/bug/risk/milestone tracking \"application\" with various projects and customers.
-In today's post, I'll discuss some of the..."
+  'In my previous post , I introduced my "TFS Lite" SharePoint site template that I''ve been using for years as a simple scenario/task/bug/risk/milestone tracking "application" with various projects and customers.
+In today''s post, I''ll discuss some of the...'
 aliases:
   [
     "/blog/jjameson/archive/2008/04/06/tfs-lite-for-wss-v3.aspx",